damato-design/blog/src/posts/choose-wisely.md

 ---
-title: Choose your destiny
+title: Choose wisely
 desc: The act of making a selection is a critical part of user experience as it creates a path which we hope lands at a goal.
-This post explores the different ways users can make decisions in an interface and why designers should choose these patterns.
+This post explores the different ways users can make decisions in an interface and why designers should use these patterns.
 emoji: ⚔️
-date: 2022-08-09
+date: 2022-08-15
 ---

-We often use a restaurant's menu to make the decision whether or not to visit.
-The menu itself is a list of options that the visitor can choose to eat from.
-Making a selection could either be by ordering from waitstaff or perhaps some more high-tech means.
-Either way, the act of making a selection is completed where the user expects some result based on their choice.

-The web offers several different means of choosing an option.
-We'll explore them to inform our decisions for designing experiences.
+If you believe in free-will, options are most likely a foundational aspect of your philosophy.
+Designers are responsible for presenting choices to users so that they may select the best option and advance toward a goal.
+Historically, we have introduced several patterns which support the ability for users to make a choice.
+In this exploration we will consider some common interface components and understand why we might decide to use one over another.
 ## Ground rules

-The pattern we'll be focusing on is a group of similar items and the ways they can be presented and interacted.
+The abstract concept we'll be focusing on is a group of similar items and the ways they can be presented and interacted.
 This means singular buttons and inline links aren't included in this exploration.

 The act of creating an option will also be avoided.
-Generally speaking, once the option is created, it'll be included within the existing group of options using one of the patterns described.
-An example of this might be creating a post category.
+Generally speaking, once the option is created, it'll be included within the existing presentational group of options using one of the approaches described.
+An example of this might be creating a post category for use in tagging entries in a blog.

 While important, this exploration will not be focusing on the curation of the content within an option.
 Certainly, poor choices in wording or inaccessible options will inhibit the user from making the best choice.
 The following exploration assumes options are well-crafted.